Royal recognition for Naktuinbouw’s retiring director, John van Ruiten

 Mayor Astrid Heijstee of the municipality of Kaag en Braassem presented Van Ruiten with the royal honour at a farewell party in Roelofarendsveen, attended by family, friends, government officials and many green professionals.

-For 39 years, John van Ruiten, class 1957, has defended the interests of Dutch horticulture as director of Naktuinbouw and its legal predecessors.
+For 39 years, John van Ruiten has defended the interests of Dutch horticulture as director of Naktuinbouw and its legal predecessors.
 Naktuinbouw is the Dutch inspection service for horticulture.

 Van Ruiten never missed an opportunity to stress the importance of a well-working plant breeders’ rights system.

 He used his expertise in agriculture and horticulture for the so-called ‘Twinning projects’ in former Eastern Europe.
-The Twinning projects supported candidate countries in their accession to the European Union.
-These countries included Latvia, Estonia, Lithuania, Poland, Bulgaria and Romania.
+The Twinning projects supported candidate countries in their accession to the European Union, including Latvia, Estonia, Lithuania, Poland, Bulgaria, and Romania.

 Van Ruiten is chairman of the Dutch Association of Botanical Gardens (NVBT), an umbrella organisation with 27 member gardens spread across the Netherlands.

-Locally, he thought along with residents and businesses on the Sotaweg / De Baan in Roelofarendsveen to achieve a responsible area development.
-His input helped putting this city area on the map as ‘horticultural research hub’.
+Locally, he worked with residents and businesses on the Sotaweg / De Baan in Roelofarendsveen to achieve responsible area development.
+His input helped put this city area on the map as a ‘horticultural research hub’.

 Jan Meiling is succeeding Van Ruiten as Naktuinbouw’s director.